Primaide HPLC System Features

 e-Line and USB

 The e-Line is an advanced version of the existing D-Line.
 All modules are connected by an e-Line in a single chain, and all the communications are integrated.
 The use of digital signals improves the reliability of data transactions.
 The interface between the PC and equipment is via versatile USB.
 A wide range of PCs are supported, enabling flexible configuration.

-Primaide 1440 FL Detector Features
+Primaide 1410 UV Detector Features

-Front panel access for easy maintenance
+Front access layout and easy maintenance

 Catechins are important antioxidant components found in tea.
 Due to their antioxidant properties and wide range of efficacy, research of catechins has been receiving an increasing amount of attention.
 The catechin profile in tea has been found to differ depending on the method of tea preparation.
 In addition, the catechins in tea form thermal isomers during the sterilization process of commercially available bottled tea drinks.
 The concentration of thermal isomers reaches significant levels, and, as such, the physiological function of these isomers is also of interest.
 The following describes examples of analysis of catechins and caffeine in tea.

 Organic acids are known as ingredients that determine the taste and flavor of foods.
 In addition to the food sector, many other areas such as pharmaceutical and chemical industries, environmental analysis, and biotechnology, analyze organic acids.

 Analysis methods of organic acids include UV detection (detection of absorption of carboxyl groups), electrical conductivity detection (detection of ionic compounds), a method using pH indicators (visible absorption detection of pH changes caused by acidic components) and a post-column derivatization method for high selectivity of detection.
 An appropriate method must be selected based on analysis samples and purposes.